 - Forkland Community Scholarship-not yet available but site is same and they said use the old application

 Every year the Forkland Community Center has a scholarship program that started in 2017.
 It celebrates the continuing tradition of academic excellence within the Forkland community.
 The scholarship award is $750, and that amount will be divided among up to three graduating high school seniors who have a connection to the Forkland Community Center through their community service.
-Application not yet available.
+Application here (click at bottom of their page).
 Deadline 4/15

 - Horatio Alger National Career & Technical Scholarship

 - Have completed high school (or earned a high school equivalency credential)

 - Will be enrolled in eligible program in Fall 2019

 - Exhibit a strong commitment to pursue and complete a career or technical program (up to 2 years) at an accredited non-profit post-secondary institution in the United States